 - Salaries are paid monthly.

-Spain’s unique location, allowing it to be accessible to Europe, Africa and the Americas, makes it attractive to businesses.
-Spain also boosts a qualified workforce alongside low labor costs.
+Spain’s unique location, accessible to Europe, Africa, and the Americas, makes it attractive to businesses.
+Spain also boasts a qualified workforce alongside low labor costs.

 Contracts: Contracts are provided in writing or verbally depending on what the parties request.
 Fixed-term contracts must be written.